automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Genyodectes.md

 # Genyodectes
-## Description: This dinosaur is represented by an impressive set of teeth.
+## This dinosaur is represented by an impressive set of teeth.